ali-mhamza/Choice-Lang/README.md

 dependencies/   # Headers and source files for various dependencies.
 ```

-## Documentation Guide
+## Documentation

-[internals](docs/internals/)    — Inside view on how (some of) the interpreter works.\
-[syntax](docs/syntax/)          — A user-friendly guide on the language's rules, features and syntax.\
-[tools](docs/tools/)            — Different tools built in to the interpreter for different uses cases or interests.
+For a beginner-friendly guide to this project's documentation, feel free to go through [intro.md](docs/intro.md).\
+It provides a thorough introduction to the various directories and documentation files for the project.